dbermond/screencast/README.md

 - For vorbis and opus audio, FFmpeg has both an external library encoder (named '*libvorbis*' and '*libopus*' encoders) and a native built-in encoder (named '*vorbis*' and '*opus*' encoders).
 Although the `vorbis` and `opus` audio encoders are mentioned in the options, it is made this way just for simplicity as stated right above.
 When the user selects the `vorbis` or `opus` audio encoder, **screencast** uses respectively the FFmpeg libvorbis or libopus encoder, which has a much superior quality than the FFmpeg native built-in vorbis and opus encoders.

-- The `mkv` container format is the only one that supports a combination of all audio and video encoders.
+- The `mkv` and `nut`container formats are the only ones that support a combination of all audio and video encoders.
 All other container formats have restrictions. **screencast** will exit with error if an unsupported encoder is chosen for a given container format.
-For example, you cannot use the `opus` audio encoder with `mp4` container format.
+For example, you cannot use the `aac` audio encoder with `webm` container format.

 - When using the `mp4` container format, the moov atom will be automatically moved to the beginning of the output video file.
 This is the same as running *qt-faststart* in the output video and is useful for uploading to streaming websites like [YouTube](https://www.youtube.com/).